Rick Wakeman: 1974–1976: King Arthur, commercial peak, and No Earthly Connection

-By mid-1975, Wakeman had achieved considerable success as a musician and contemporary rock composer.
-He was featured on the front cover of the January 1975 edition of Rolling Stone magazine, had a farmhouse in Woodbury Salterton, Devon and purchased a former nursing home in Burnham Beeches, Buckinghamshire, where he housed his many cars.
-He ran a group companies known as Complex 7, which had a payroll of staff and a full rehearsal facility in High Wycombe.
-His life and career was featured on an episode of the BBC television documentary series Success Story, broadcast in September 1975.
+By mid-1975, Wakeman had reached the height of his commercial success.
+He was featured on the cover of Rolling Stone in January and managed his business interests with a staff payroll through Complex 7, a group of companies with a dedicated rehearsal facility at a former bus depot in High Wycombe.
+His personal wealth was reflected in his acquisition of a farmhouse in Woodbury Salterton, Devon, and a former nursing home in Burnham Beeches, Buckinghamshire, which he used to house his luxury car collection.
+His career was profiled in an episode of the BBC documentary series Success Story in September 1975.

-Wakeman assembled a new line-up of his band, now named the English Rock Ensemble, featuring Holt, Newell, Hodgson, and newcomers John Dunsterville on guitar, Reg Brooks and Martin Shields on brass, and Tony Fernandez on drums, who would perform on many of Wakeman's future albums and tours.
-The group toured the US, Canada, and Brazil from October to December 1975 with the latter dates featuring an orchestra and choir.
-The Brazilian leg was particularly successful, earning positive reviews and setting new audience attendance records which biographer Dan Wooding estimated to be 500,000 people in total.
+Wakeman assembled a new line-up of his band, by now officially named the English Rock Ensemble, which consisted of Holt, Newell, and Hodgson, alongside newcomers John Dunsterville on guitar, Reg Brooks and Martin Shields on brass, and Tony Fernandez on drums.
+Fernandez became a mainstay of Wakeman's future projects, touring with him until 2022.
+The group toured major arenas across the US, Canada, and Brazil from October to December 1975, performing selections from Wakeman's first three studio albums.
+The Brazilian leg was particularly successful, with biographer Dan Wooding estimating a total attendance of 500,000 people.

-In mid-1975, Wakeman composed and recorded the soundtrack album to Lisztomania, a surreal biographical film about composer Franz Liszt written and directed by Ken Russell.
-The soundtrack features vocals from Roger Daltrey, who also stars in the film.
-Wakeman appears on-screen as Thor, the god of thunder, covered in silver paint.
-The soundtrack failed to chart in the UK, but went to No. 145 in the US.
-Wakeman looked back on the album in negative light as "there was hardly anything of mine on it", and criticised the production and final mix.
-He supervised a reissue of his original score entitled The Real Lisztomania, released in 2002.
+During this period, Wakeman composed and recorded the soundtrack for Lisztomania (1975), a surrealist biopic of composer Franz Liszt directed by Ken Russell.
+The album features the English Rock Ensemble and vocals by the film's star, Roger Daltrey, while Wakeman appeared on-screen as the Norse god Thor, covered entirely in silver paint.
+The soundtrack reached No. 145 in the US but failed to chart in the UK.
+Wakeman later expressed deep dissatisfaction with the project, citing poor production and a lack of his own original material; he eventually supervised a reissue of his original score entitled The Real Lisztomania in 2002.